 Can I travel out of the country with my bird?

 Before making any travel plans, contact the consulate or border authorities of the country you are planning to enter.
 Medical testing and health certificates may be required before your bird is allowed to enter the country.
-Each country has its own specific rules and regulations with respect to traveling with pet birds, importing birds, endangered species, and disease control.
+Each country has its own rules and regulations with respect to traveling with pet birds, importing birds, endangered species, and disease control.
 Record the name of the person supplying the information as a reference should you encounter problems.
-Obtain this information in writing well in advance of your trip.
+Obtain this information in writing, well before your trip.
+Contact the U.S. Department of Agriculture - Animal and Plant Health Inspection Service (USDA-APHIS) office in your region for more information.

-Your bird will likely need a physical examination and written health certificate from a federally accredited veterinarian (if you are going out of the country) within a certain number of days of travel, depending on the airline and your destination.
+If you are travelling by plane or going out of the country, your bird will likely need a physical examination and written health certificate from a federally accredited veterinarian, within a certain number of days of travel, depending on the airline and your destination.
+Certain countries require a microchip to be implanted for verification of ownership and identification.
 You may also require specific documentation, such as the Convention on International Trade in Endangered Species (CITES) certificate.
-Certain countries require quarantine of birds for a period of days to weeks after arrival to prevent spread of potential disease.
-Remember to inquire about the regulations regarding your return trip to your home country with your bird.
+Certain countries require quarantine of birds for a period of days to weeks after arrival to prevent the spread of potential disease.
+Remember to also ask about the regulations for your return trip home with your bird.